minio/docs/source/includes/common/common-minio-kes-hashicorp.rst

      key:  ~/minio-kes-vault/certs/kes-server.key
      cert: ~/minio-kes-vault/certs/kes-server.cert

+   # Sets access policies for KES
-   # Create a policy named 'minio' that grants access to the
+   # The `minio` policy grants access to the listed APIs.
-   # /create, /generate, and /decrypt KES APIs for any key name
-   # KES uses mTLS to grant access to this policy, where only the client
-   # whose TLS certificate hash matches one of the "identities" can
-   # use this policy.
-Specify the hash of the MinIO server TLS certificate
-   # hash here.
    policy:
      minio:
        allow:
-       - /v1/key/create/*
+       - /v1/key/create/*   # You can replace these wildcard '*' with a string prefix to restrict key names
-       - /v1/key/generate/*
+       - /v1/key/generate/* # e.g. '/minio-'
        - /v1/key/decrypt/*
        identities:
        - ${MINIO_IDENTITY_HASH} # Replace with the output of 'kes tool identity of minio-kes.cert'
+                                # In production environments, each client connecting to KES must
+                                # Have their TLS hash listed under at least one `policy`.

    # Specify the connection information for the Vault server.
    # The endpoint should be resolvable from the host.